Who is on the Panel of the Global Cancer Update Programme, and what do they do?

 Dr Copson is Associate Professor and honorary consultant in Medical Oncology at the University of Southampton, where she treats patients with early and advanced breast cancer.

-Following a PhD studying the molecular genetics of heritable breast cancer, Dr Copson developed a particular interest in the genomic and modifiable host factors which influence the outcome of early breast cancer.
+Following a PhD studying the molecular genetics of heritable breast cancer, Dr Copson developed a particular interest in the genomic and modifiable host factors that influence the outcome of early breast cancer.

-She is involved with a number of research studies investigating the impact of breast cancer genomics and body composition/nutrition factors on oncological outcomes.
-Dr Copson is lead oncologist of the observational POSH study, a large national cohort study of young breast cancer patients and of the CANDO 3 pilot study of body composition and chemotherapy toxicity which is currently recruiting early breast cancer patients at a number of cancer centres across the UK.
+She is involved with research studies investigating the impact of breast cancer genomics and body composition/nutrition factors on oncological outcomes.
+Dr Copson is lead oncologist of the observational POSH study, a large national cohort study of young breast cancer patients, and of the CANDO 3 pilot study of body composition and chemotherapy toxicity, which is currently recruiting early breast cancer patients at cancer centres across the UK.

-Dr Copson also acts as clinical advisor for several early breast cancer survivorship studies and is principle investigator for a number of observational and interventional clinical trials in early and advanced breast cancer.
+Dr Copson also acts as clinical adviser for several early breast cancer survivorship studies and is principle investigator for observational and interventional clinical trials in early and advanced breast cancer.

 Dr Copson has been co-chair of the Wessex Molecular Tumour Board since 2017 and cancer lead of the West Midland, Oxford and South Central Genomic Laboratory Hub since October 2021.

-She is chair of the National Oncogenetics Training Working Party and lead oncology advisor for the educational workstream of the CanGene-CanVar research program and for the Health Education England GeNotes educational resource initiative.
+She is chair of the National Oncogenetics Training Working Party and lead oncology adviser for the educational workstream of the CanGene-CanVar research program and the Health Education England GeNotes educational resource initiative.

-Ellen was a member of the NIHR Breast Cancer Clinical Studies Group from 2013-2019.
-During this period she set up the national Breast Cancer Trainees Research Collaborative Group and Ellen remains senior chair of this group.
+Ellen was a member of the NIHR Breast Cancer Clinical Studies Group from 2013–19.
+During this period she set up the national Breast Cancer Trainees Research Collaborative Group, and remains senior chair of this group.

 Locally, Ellen is oncology lead and deputy lead of year one of the University of Southampton medical degree course.

-Prof. Jacob C. Seidell was appointed as full professor (2002-present) and head of the Institute for Health Sciences (2003-2013) at the VU University in Amsterdam.
+Professor Jacob Seidell was appointed as full professor (2002–present) and head of the Institute for Health Sciences (2003–13) at the VU University in Amsterdam.

-He obtained his MSc (1983) and PhD (1986) at the Department of Human Nutrition at the University of Wageningen, The Netherlands.
-He was awarded a senior research fellowship by the Royal Academy of Arts and Sciences (KNAW) for the period 1988-1992.
+He obtained his MSc (1983) and PhD (1986) at the Department of Human Nutrition at the University of Wageningen, the Netherlands.
+He was awarded a senior research fellowship by the Royal Academy of Arts and Sciences (KNAW) for the period 1988–92.

-From 1992-2002 he was head of the Department for Chronic Diseases Epidemiology at the National Institute for Public Health and the Environment.
-He also worked in Sweden, the United States and Canada.
+From 1992–02 he was head of the Department for Chronic Diseases Epidemiology at the National Institute for Public Health and the Environment.
+He also worked in Sweden, the US and Canada.

-He (co)-authored well over 500 scientific papers and chapters in books on these topics but he also writes columns and op-eds for leading national newspapers and he published four books on nutrition for the general public.
+He has (co)-authored more than 500 scientific papers and chapters in books on these topics.
+He also writes columns and op-eds for national newspapers, and has published books on nutrition for the general public.

-He chaired numerous committees which produced dietary guidelines for the general population as well as for people with diabetes or obesity and he was a frequent consultant to the World Health Organization on these matters.
+He has chaired committees on dietary guidelines for the general population as well as for people with diabetes or obesity, and he was a frequent consultant to the World Health Organization on these matters.

 He is a member of the Royal Academy of Arts and Sciences (KNAW) and the Royal Holland Society of Sciences and Humanities (KHMW).

-Professor Rajiv Chowdhury is a medically trained global NCD epidemiologist.
-He currently works as chair of Global Health at the Robert Stempel College of Public Health at Florida International University.
+Prof Rajiv Chowdhury is a medically trained global NCD epidemiologist.
+He works as chair of Global Health at the Robert Stempel College of Public Health at Florida International University.

-Before embarking on his US-based role, Professor Chowdhury worked at the University of Cambridge and University of Exeter in the UK, as a reader and professor in Global Health, respectively.
+Before embarking on his US-based role, Prof Chowdhury worked at the University of Cambridge and University of Exeter in the UK, as a reader and professor in Global Health, respectively.

-At Cambridge, between 2008 and 2020, Rajiv co-established, as a founding PI, several pioneering NCD cohort studies in South/East Asia and served as the Scientific Director of a UKRI-funded £8.4M global NCD research program in South Asia (CAPABLE).
+At Cambridge, between 2008 and 2020, Prof Chowdhury co-established, as a founding PI, several pioneering NCD cohort studies in South/East Asia and served as the Scientific Director of a UKRI-funded £8.4m global NCD research programme in South Asia (CAPABLE).

-Rajiv’s research interests focus on investigating how environmental, societal and biological factors may influence the risks and inequities of non-communicable disease worldwide.
+Prof Chowdhury’s research interests focus on investigating how environmental, societal and biological factors may influence the risks and inequities of non-communicable disease worldwide.
 His scientific publications have received >60,000 citations (his current publication h-index is 66) and informed multiple global guidelines.
-His work has also received significant media attention, appearing in top-tier outlets like The New York Times, CNN and BBC.
+His work has also received significant media attention, appearing in the New York Times, CNN and BBC.

 He also received advanced academic training in Global Health at the Harvard and Johns Hopkins Schools of Public Health, in Global Nutritional Epidemiology at the Imperial College London, in Genetic Epidemiology at the Erasmus University Netherlands, and in Clinical Trials at the London School of Hygiene & Tropical Medicine.

-Dr Carolina Espina, International Agency for Research on Cancer, FR
+Dr Carolina Espina, International Agency for Research on Cancer, France

 Dr Espina is a staff scientist in the Environment and Lifestyle Epidemiology Branch at the International Agency for Research on Cancer (IARC/WHO).
 She has 14 years of professional experience in cancer research and public health.

-In addition, she is also the Scientific Secretariat of the consortium Cancer Prevention Europe, leading a variety of cancer prevention projects, dissemination research, knowledge transfer and capacity building.
+She is the Scientific Secretariat of the consortium Cancer Prevention Europe, leading a variety of cancer prevention projects, dissemination research, knowledge transfer and capacity building.